 Alta Access takes projects from initial concept through the design and engineering phase to installation.
 Kelly Streeter, P.E, Partner, can provide stamped engineering drawings and calculations to ensure compliance with project requirements.

 The best solutions are arrived at by working collaboratively with our clients throughout the design and implementation phases.

 Industrial Rope Access

-We employ industrial rope access (IRA) techniques to reach difficult to reach locations.
+We employ industrial rope access (IRA) techniques to reach difficult to access locations.
 IRA is an established method of working at height with an extraordinary safety record.
-IRA minimally impact occupants and pedestrians and is less expensive and offers more flexibility in difficult to reach locations than pipe frame scaffolding or swing stages.
+IRA minimally impacts occupants and pedestrians, is less expensive and offers more flexibility in difficult to reach locations than pipe frame scaffolding or swing stages.